robinrob/rsmithio/_posts/2015-05-24-rss-feed-reader.md

 ### Screenshot
 <img src="/img/rss-opener.png" alt="RSS Reader Usage Screenshot">

-Further details on the script's usage are given in the README file in the project.
+Further details on the script's usage are given in the readme file in the project.